MatthiasMuth/perlweeklychallenge-club/challenge-274/matthias-muth/README.md

 #### Object-oriented approach, using Perl `class`

 For every minute past the hour (`0..59`), we will need know for any bus route when is its next departure time, and what will be our arrival time if we take that bus.
 We need this information to decide which bus is the 'next bus', and then check 'later buses' for possibly to arrive earlier.

-So what if we made every bus route an object, with methods like `next_departure( $now )` and `next_arrival( $now )`, where we can put in every minute we want to check?
+So what if we made every bus route an object, with methods like `next_departure( $now )` and `next_arrival( $now )`, where we can put in every minute we want to check as a parameter?

 What a great way to demonstrate Perl's quite recent new `class` feature!<br/>
 (... which has been out for over a year now, happy anniversary!
 Love to see it growing!)